TheMartianLife/Honours-Presentation/presentation.md

 # References

+* Adar, E. and Adamic, L. A.: 2005, Tracking information epidemics in blogspace, Proceedings of the 2005 IEEE/WIC/ACM international conference on web intelligence, _IEEE Computer Society_, pp. 207–214.
+* Altshuler, Y., Pan, W. and Pentland, A. S.: 2012, Trends prediction using social diffusion models, International Conference on Social Computing, _Behavioral-Cultural Modeling and Prediction_, Springer, pp. 97–104.
 * Aruguete, N. and Calvo, E.: 2018, Time to #protest: Selective exposure, cascading activation, and framing in social media, _Journal of Communication_ 68(3), 480–502.
+* Bello-Orgaz, G., Jung, J. J. and Camacho, D.: 2016, Social big data: Recent achievements and new challenges, _Information Fusion_ 28, 45–59.
+* Cannarella, J. and Spechler, J. A.: 2014, Epidemiological modeling of online social network dynamics, _arXiv preprint arXiv:1401.4208_.
+* Chang, H.-C.: 2010, A new perspective on twitter hashtag use: Diffusion of innovation theory, _Proceedings of the American Society for Information Science and Technology_ 47(1), 1–4.
 * Chui, M., Manyika, J., Bughin, J., Dobbs, R., Roxburgh, C., Sarrazin, H., Sands, G. and Westergren, M.: 2012, The social economy: Unlocking value and productivity through social technologies. [https://www.mckinsey.com/industries/high-tech/our-insights/ the-social-economy](https://www.mckinsey.com/industries/high-tech/our-insights/ the-social-economy) [Accessed 18 May 2019].
 * Darwish, K.: 2018, To kavanaugh or not to kavanaugh: That is the polarizing question, _arXiv preprint arXiv:1810.06687_ p.
 01.
+* Dou, W., Wang, X., Skau, D., Ribarsky, W. and Zhou, M. X.: 2012, Leadline: Interactive visual analysis of text data through event identification and exploration, _2012 IEEE Conference on Visual Analytics Science and Technology (VAST)_, IEEE, pp. 93–102.
 * Edosomwan, S., Prakasan, S. K., Kouame, D., Watson, J. and Seymour, T.: 2011, The history of social media and its impact on business, _Journal of Applied Management and entrepreneurship_ 16(3), 79–91.
+* Felt, M.: 2016, Social media and the social sciences: How researchers employ big data analytics, _Big Data & Society_ 3(1).
+* Figueiredo, F., Almeida, J. M., Gon ̧calves, M. A. and Benevenuto, F.: 2016, Trendlearner: Early prediction of popularity trends of user generated content, _Information Sciences_ 349, 172–187.
 * Gao, Z., Shi, Y. and Chen, S.: 2015, Measures of node centrality in mobile social networks, _International Journal of Modern Physics_ C 26(09).
+* Gomez-Rodriguez, M., Leskovec, J. and Krause, A.: 2012, Inferring networks of diffusion and influence, _ACM Transactions on Knowledge Discovery from Data_ (TKDD) 5(4).
+* Halasz, C. M.: 2019, Optimizing training for sparse workloads in Tensorflow.
+Reinforce AI Conference. **URL**: [https://reinforceconf.com/speaker/CibeleMontezHalasz](https://reinforceconf.com/speaker/CibeleMontezHalasz)

+---

+# References

+* He, W., Shen, J., Tian, X., Li, Y., Akula, V., Yan, G. and Tao, R.: 2015, Gaining competitive intelligence from social media data: evidence from two largest retail chains in the world, _Industrial Management & Data Systems_ 115(9), 1622–1636.
+* Hogan, B.: 2016, Social media giveth, social media taketh away: Facebook, friendships, and apis, _International Journal of Communication_, Forthcoming.
 * Hootsuite: 2018, Hootsuite’s social media barometer report. [https://hootsuite.com/resources/all-future_of_social-digital_in_2019-glo-en-ca-digital_in_2019-q1_2019](https://hootsuite.com/resources/barometer-2018-global?utm_campaign=all-future_of_social-digital_in_2019-glo-en-ca-digital_in_2019-q1_2019) [Accessed 18 May 2018].
+* Jamieson, J. and Boase, J.: 2017, Listening to social rhythms: Exploring logged interactional data through sonification, _The SAGE Handbook of Social Media Research Methods_.
 * Juanals, B. and Minel, J.-L.: 2017, Analysing cultural events on twitter, _International Conference on Computational Collective Intelligence_, Springer, pp. 376–385.
 * Kalmar, I., Stevens, C. and Worby, N.: 2018, Twitter, gab, and racism: the case of the soros myth, _Proceedings of the 9th International Conference on Social Media and Society_, ACM, pp. 330–334.
 * Kane, G. C.: 2015, Enterprise social media: Current capabilities and future possibilities., _MIS Quarterly Executive_ 14(1).
 * Kaplan, A. M. and Haenlein, M.: 2010, Users of the world, unite! the challenges and opportunities of social media, _Business horizons_ 53(1), 59–68.
 * Kasemsap, K.: 2019, Professional and business applications of social media platforms, Social Entrepreneurship: Concepts, Methodologies, Tools, and Applications, _IGI Global_, pp. 824– 847.
+* Liu, F., Wang, L., Johnson, H. and Zhao, H.: 2015, Analysis of network trust dynamics based on the evolutionary game, Scientia Iranica.
+Transaction E, _Industrial Engineering_ 22(6).
 * Mahbub, M.S., de Souza, P. and Williams, R., 2017.
 Describing environmental phenomena variation using entropy theory. _International Journal of Data Science and Analytics_, 3(1), pp.49-60.
 * Mahbub, M.S., de Souza, P. and Williams, R., 2019.
 Understanding Environmental Changes Using Statistical Mechanics. _Annals of Data Science_, pp.1-13.
+* Manovich, L.: 2011, Trending: The promises and the challenges of big social data, _Debates in the digital humanities_ 2, 460–475.
 * Matei, S. A. and Bruno, R. J.: 2015, Pareto’s 80/20 law and social differentiation: A social entropy perspective, _Public Relations Review_ 41(2), 178–186.
+* Mayeh, M., Scheepers, R. and Valos, M.: 2012, Understanding the role of social media monitor- ing in generating external intelligence, ACIS 2012: Location, location, location: _Proceedings of the 23rd Australasian Conference on Information Systems 2012_, ACIS, pp. 1–10.
+* Milligan, I., Ruest, N. and Lin, J.: 2016, Content selection and curation for web archiving: The gatekeepers vs. the masses, _Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries_, ACM, pp. 107–110.

 ---

 # References

-* Milligan, I., Ruest, N. and Lin, J.: 2016, Content selection and curation for web archiving: The gatekeepers vs. the masses, _Proceedings of the 16th ACM/IEEE-CS on Joint Conference on Digital Libraries_, ACM, pp. 107–110.
 * Ngoc, T. H., Echizen, I., Komei, K. and Yoshiura, H.: 2010, New approach to quantification of privacy on social network sites, 2010 24th _IEEE International Conference on Advanced Information Networking and Applications_, IEEE, pp. 556–564.
 * Park, S.-H., Huh, S.-Y., Oh, W. and Han, S. P.: 2012, A social network-based inference model for validating customer profile data., _MIS quarterly_ 36(4).
 * Perrin, A.: 2015, Social media usage: 2005-2015, _PEW Research Center Report_.
 * Pinter, A. T., Goldman, B. and Novotny, E.: 2017, Pennsylvania perspectives of the 2016 election: A project to collect web and social media content around significant societal events, _Pennsylvania Libraries: Research & Practice_ 5(2), 96–106.
+* Qian, S., Zhang, T., Xu, C. and Shao, J.: 2015, Multi-modal event topic model for social event analysis, _IEEE transactions on multimedia 18(2)_, 233–246.
 * Ruest, N. and Milligan, I.: 2016, An open-source strategy for documenting events: The case study of the 42nd canadian federal election on twitter, _Code4Lib_ 32.
 * Sapountzi, A. and Psannis, K. E.: 2018, Social networking data analysis tools & challenges, _Future Generation Computer Systems_ 86, 893–913.
 * Schmidt, C. W.: 2012, Trending now: using social media to predict and track disease outbreaks.
+* Schroeder, R.: 2014, Big data and the brave new world of social media research, _Big Data & Society_ 1(2).
+* Sloan, L. and Quan-Haase, A.: 2017, The SAGE handbook of social media research methods, Sage.
+* Stieglitz, S., Mirbabaie, M., Ross, B. and Neuberger, C.: 2018, Social media analytics–challenges in topic discovery, data collection, and data preparation, _International journal of information management_ 39, 156–168.
 * Tsou, M.H., 2015.
 Research challenges and opportunities in mapping social media and Big Data. _Cartography and Geographic Information Science_, 42(sup1), pp.70-74.
 * Van Dijck, J. and Poell, T.: 2013, Understanding social media logic, _Media and communication_ 1(1), 2–14.
+* Weller, K. and Kinder-Kurlanda, K. E.: 2015, Uncovering the challenges in collection, sharing and documentation: The hidden data of social media research?, _Ninth International AAAI Conference on Web and Social Media_.
 * Zhao, X., Lampe, C. and Ellison, N. B.: 2016, The social media ecology: User perceptions, strategies and challenges, _Proceedings of the 2016 CHI conference on human factors in computing systems_, ACM, pp. 89–100.
 * Zhi-Xiao, W., Ze-chao, L., Xiao-fang, D. and Jin-hui, T.: 2016, Overlapping community detection based on node location analysis, _Knowledge-Based Systems_ 105, 225–235.
 * Zhou, F., Huang, W., Zhao, Y., Shi, Y., Liang, X. and Fan, X.: 2015, Entvis: a visual analytic tool for entropy-based network traffic anomaly detection, _IEEE Computer Graphics and Applications_ 35(6), 42–50.